tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

 date: "2023-05-26"
 highlightSyntax: true
 meta:
-  description: Iterating colormix.style beyond an MVP.
+  description: Experimenting and learning about view transitions for multi-page apps
   card: summary
-  image: /blog/assets/post-image-colormix-refresh-social.png
+  image: /images/social-summary.png
 ---

 Like a lot of other people right now, I'm excited about the in-development [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
 I'm extra excited about using it without JavaScript for multi-page sites.
 [Dave's excellent post](https://daverupert.com/2023/05/getting-started-view-transitions/) got me set up with the basics.
 I've spent the last day or so experimenting, playing, and learning as much about the topic as I can.